 CT: No, sometimes if things have that feeling of ease about them, they are very very good….
 It isn’t that you want it to last forever.

-*Note from Susan Reaney: In September 1956, James Reaney and Colleen Thibaudeau moved to Toronto with their young sons James and John so James Reaney could complete his PhD.
-(See Colleen Thibaudeau’s playlet “A Nau(gh)tical Afternoon” from August 1956.)
+*Note from Susan Reaney: James Reaney, Colleen Thibaudeau and their two young sons James and John moved to Toronto in September 1956 so James Reaney could complete his PhD.
+See Colleen Thibaudeau’s playlet “A Nau(gh)tical Afternoon” from August 1956.)